 Talk to upperclassmen, alumni, and professors to help you make your decisions.
 All schools look good on paper.
 Be sure to visit if you can!

 Right now I go home and review each subject that I had that day for at least 45 minutes.
 I also have a document for predicted test questions which I add to each day.
-I go back into the anatomy lab on the weekends to ensure I can name each structure that we dissected during the week.
+I go back into the anatomy lab (sometimes with anatomical flashcards) on the weekends to ensure I can name each structure that we dissected during the week.

 What has been the most challenging class, in your DVM program so far?